alishahzad89/dkatalislabs/README.md

 ### Output

-Test outputs can be seen on console.
+Test output can be seen on terminal while running from cmd/terminal If running from Ide tests output can be seen on ide console.

-### HTML Report
+### Existing execution report

-Navigate to test-output folder, look for email ‘emailable-report.html’, open it in any browser
+Please open screenshot 'SampleExecutionScreenshot' file available at project folder

 ## Author